apache/eventmesh/docs/en/features/eventmesh-schemaregistry-design.md

 Besides describing a serialization instance, a Schema may also be used for validating whether an instance is legitimate.
 The reason is that it defines the ```type```(and other properties) of a serialized instance and inside keys.
 Taking JSON Schema for example, it could not only be referred when describing a JSON string, but also be used for validating whether a string satisfies properties defined in the schema[[1]](#References).

-Commonly, there are JSON Schema, Protobuf Schema, and Avro Schema, representing description of JSON instances, Protobuf instances, and Avro instances respectively.
+Commonly, there are JSON Schema, Protobuf Schema, and Avro Schema.

 ### Schema Registry